 As these events continue to unfold, I’m personally trying to live every day (with reference to Matt.
 6.34), while also planning for the future, even to the point of studying survival stuff, edible plants, etc., in case I or others need this type of off-grid information (Click here to go to the Survival & Money page).
 I’m trying to improve myself daily in order to serve God and help others (with reference to Rev. 22.12).
 In the end, God wins.
 In fact, He has already won it just hasn’t played out yet, in my opinion.

 I believe we all should be careful and help each other as best as possible (with reference to Mk.
 9.35).
 We are all equal and in “God We Trust.”
 Again and no matter how the world skews it, “…God does not show favoritism” (New International Version, Rom.
 2.11).
 God is 100 percent good and none of us are “good” – we are all sinful by nature.

 Some more information on why I was an atheist and agnostic:

 For years I questioned if God existed for numerous reasons; ironically, one being how evil the world is and how unfair it seemed.
 However, I think there are many reasons why it seems so.
-People can make poor choices, not follow God, choose to do evil, God let’s it play out, and so forth.
+People can make poor choices, not follow God, choose to do evil, God let’s it play out because we aren’t benevolent robots, and so forth.
 There is nothing evil about Him.
 Again, here is a link to why God allows evil to help answer this one: https://www.gotquestions.org/God-allow-evil.html.